deltacasttv/nmos-vhd-samples/README.md

 # NMOS VHD Samples

-The VideoMaster HD NMOS samples demonstrate the integration of several NMOS standards with the VideoMasterHD API and a [DELTACAST IP Card](https://www.deltacast.tv/products/developer-products/ip-cards/smpte-st-2110-capture-card).
+The VideoMaster NMOS samples demonstrate the integration of several NMOS standards with the VideoMaster API and a [DELTACAST IP Card](https://www.deltacast.tv/products/developer-products/ip-cards/smpte-st-2110-capture-card).

 NMOS, as defined by AMWA (Advanced Media Workflow Association), is a set of specifications for IP-based media networks.
 It enables interoperability between compliant devices and systems, and provides a framework for the development of IP-based media solutions.

-The NMOS VHD samples showcase the basic structure and usage of the NMOS APIs in conjunction with [DELTACAST](https://www.deltacast.tv/) VideoMasterHD API.
+The NMOS VHD samples showcase the basic structure and usage of the NMOS APIs in conjunction with [DELTACAST](https://www.deltacast.tv/) VideoMaster API.
 It can be used as a reference for implementing VHD solutions in media production and distribution workflows using NMOS.

 The sample include a Receiver Node Sample, which demonstrates the implementation of a receiver node capable of discovering, connecting to, and displaying streams from NMOS-compliant sender nodes.
 This sample utilizes the NMOS IS-04 and IS-05 specifications for discovery and connection management.
 It showcases the ability to dynamically discover available sender nodes on the network, establish connections with them, and receive and display the video streams they send.
 By providing a practical example of NMOS functionality integration into a receiver application, this sample serves as a valuable reference for developers.